-binw wd.exe This is the DOS character-mode debugger.
+binw\wd.exe This is the DOS character-mode debugger. ------------- --

-binw\wdc.exe This is the Windows 3.x character-mode debugger.

-binw\wdw.exe This is the Windows 3.x windowed (GUI) debugger.

-binnt\wd.exe This is the Windows NT/9x character-mode debugger.

-binnt wdw.exe This is the Windows NT/9x windowed (GUI) debugger.

-binp\wd.exe This is the OS/2 character-mode debugger.

-binp\wdw.exe This is the OS/2 windowed (GUI) debugger.

-wd This is the name of the debugger included with QNX, as well as the name of the Linux version.
+- binw/wdc.exe This is the Windows 3.x character-mode debugger. - binw/wdw.exe This is the Windows 3.x windowed (GUI) debugger. - binntwd.exe This is the Windows NT/9x character-mode debugger. - binnt/wdw.exe This is the Windows NT/9x windowed (GUI) debugger. - binp\wd.exe This is the OS/2 character-mode debugger. - binp\wdw.exe This is the OS/2 windowed (GUI) debugger. - wd This is the name of the debugger used on UNIX platforms.

-See the sections entitled "Operating System Specifics" on page 131 and "Remote Debugging" on page 105 for information on which version to select for your situation.
+See the sections entitled "Operating System Specifics" on page 109 and "Remote Debugging" on page 89 for information on which version to select for your situation.